helloSystem/docs/developer/menu.md

 * Description: A library to allow applications to export a menu into the Unity Menu bar.
 Based on KSNI it also works in KDE and will fallback to generic Systray support if none of those are available.
 * Bugtracker: https://launchpad.net/libappindicator
 * Purpose: Needed for some applications (e.g., `screenkey`) to show icons in the upper right hand corner of the menu (system tray/notification area)
-* Theory of operation: tbd
+* Theory of operation: operated on DBusMenu protocol, and it used by some programs to implement StatusNotifier tray.
 * Status: active
 * Issues: tbd
 * Installed by package: `libappindicator`